-A K-8 supervised teaching experience in an accredited elementary school classroom and participation in the total program of the school; seven weeks of full days with attendance at Student Teaching Seminars.
-(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+A K-8 supervised teaching experience in an accredited K-8 Physical Education classroom and participation in the total program of the school; seven weeks of full days with attendance at Student Teaching Seminars.
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring) [PLO 1.C.
+Students will design individual and collaborative learning activities that encourage positive social interaction, active learning, and self-motivation.]

-Student Teaching in 5-12 Physical Education....
-(6 cr.)
+Student Teaching in 5-12 Physical Education (6 cr.)

-A secondary school supervised teaching experience in an accredited secondary school classroom and participation in the total program of the school; seven weeks of full days, with attendance at Student Teaching Seminars.
-(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+A secondary school supervised teaching experience in an accredited 5-12 Physical Education classroom and participation in the total program of the school; seven weeks of full days, with attendance at Student Teaching Seminars.
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring) [PLO 1.C.
+Students will design individual and collaborative learning activities that encourage positive social interaction, active learning, and self-motivation.]

-Student Teaching in 5-12 Health (2-4 cr.)
+Student Teaching in 5-12 Health(2-4 cr.)

-Supervised teaching experience in an accredited classroom and participation in the total program of the school; seven weeks of full days with attendance at Student Teaching Seminars.
-(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+Supervised teaching experience in an accredited 5-12 Health classroom and participation in the total program of the school; seven weeks of full days with attendance at Student Teaching Seminars.
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring) [PLO 2.B.
+Students will design activities that engage learners in complex thinking associated with the content concepts in a way that fits authentic contexts, values creativity, and explores different perspectives.]